TALK TO SALES

 The significant difference between an ICHRA and a QSEHRA is that the ICHRA comes with 11 employee classes employers can use to structure benefit eligibility and allowance amounts.

-These classes add greater control and flexibility to your organization’s health benefit while your employees save money on their monthly premium—a perk that can increase employee satisfaction.
+These classes add greater control and flexibility to your organization’s health benefit while your employees save money on their monthly premiums—a perk that can increase employee satisfaction.

 Conclusion

-Unlike traditional benefits that attempt to provide a universal solution for the group of employees, a consumer-directed health plan enables small businesses to offer a true benefit and control healthcare spending while meeting the unique needs of each employee.
+Unlike traditional health plans that attempt to provide a universal solution for the group of employees, a consumer-directed health plan enables small businesses to offer a true benefit and control healthcare spending while meeting the unique needs of each employee.

 Finding a way to make your health benefit affordable is critical for a small business—and consumerization is a great place to start.
-Whether you’re looking for an integrated or stand-alone HRA, PeopleKeep has a solution for you.
-Contact us and we’ll get you and your employees set up with the right health benefit for your organization.
+Whether you’re looking for an integrated or stand-alone HRA to help your employees pay for their medical services, PeopleKeep’s HRA administration software makes it easy to set up and manage your benefit in minutes.